malloc47/malloc47.github.com/_posts/2020-12-27-dashboard-start.md

   is displayed on an inexpensive [Amazon Fire 8][] tablet with the [Fully Kiosk][] app.

-There are loads more details that go into each card, but this post will primarily cover the skeleton of the application; I'll aspirationally follow-up with future posts to explore the different cards in the dashboard.
+There are loads more details that go into a card--each is effectively its own mini application.
+This post will primarily cover the skeleton of the dashboard and the bare-bones clock card; I'll aspirationally follow-up with future posts to explore the other cards in the dashboard.

 # Dashboard Skeleton